peutetre/Zanimo/README.md

 ### Zanimo.transition(elt, property, value, duration, [timingFunction])  ➜  promise[elt]

-Start a transition on the given DOM element and returns a promise.
+Starts a transition on the given DOM element and returns a promise.

 ~~~ javascript
 Zanimo